 Other than our primary and secondary schools, our subsidiaries and affiliated entities in China are subject to a 3% to 5% business tax on gross revenues generated from providing services and related surcharges, and a value-added tax at varying rates ranging from 4% to 17% on gross revenues from sales of books, educational software and other products.
 With regard to income tax, according to the Implementation Rules for The Law for Promoting Private Education (2004), private schools that do not require reasonable returns are entitled to the same preferential tax treatment as public schools, while preferential tax treatment policies applicable to private schools requiring reasonable returns shall be separately formulated by the relevant authorities under the State Council.
 To date, however, no separate regulations or policies have been promulgated by the relevant authorities in this regard.
 As a result, preferential tax treatments for our schools vary among different cities.
-In some cities, our schools are subject to a 33% standard enterprise income tax, while in other cities, our schools are subject to a 1.5% to 3.5% tax on gross receipts in lieu of the 33% standard enterprise income tax or are exempted from the enterprise income tax.
-Among our schools in the four major cities from which we derived a majority of our revenues in each of the past three fiscal years ended May 31, 2007, our school in Wuhan is subject to the 33% standard enterprise income tax.
-New Oriental China's subsidiaries other than schools are either subject to the standard enterprise income tax rate, which currently is 33%, or subject to various preferential income tax rates approved by local taxation authorities.
+In some cities, our schools are subject to a 33% standard enterprise income tax.
+Among our schools in the four major cities from which we derived a majority of our revenues in each of the past three fiscal years ended May 31, 2007, our school in Wuhan is subject to the 33% standard enterprise income tax rate, which currently is 33%, or subject to various preferential income tax rates approved by local taxation authorities.

 New Oriental China and our three wholly owned subsidiaries in China are certified "new or high-technology enterprises" located in a high-tech zone in Beijing as their primary sources of revenues are educational software development and educational technology development and implementation.
 As a result, each of them is entitled to a three-year exemption from enterprise income tax beginning from its first year of operation, a 7.5% enterprise income tax rate for the subsequent three years followed by a 15% tax rate so long as it continues to qualify as a "new or high-technology enterprise."
-New Oriental China was exempted from enterprise income tax from 2002 to 2004, is subject to a 7.5% enterprise income tax in 2005, 2006 and 2007, and will be subject to a 15% enterprise income tax after 2007 as long as it continues to qualify as a "new or high-technology enterprise."
-Each of our three wholly owned subsidiaries in China was established in 2005 and thus is exempted from enterprise income tax from 2005 to 2007, and will be subject to a 7.5% enterprise income tax from 2008 to 2010 and a 15% enterprise income tax thereafter as long as it continues to qualify as a "new or high-technology enterprise."
+New Oriental China was exempted from enterprise income tax from 2002 to 2004, is subject to a 7.5% enterprise income tax in 2005, 2006 and 2007, and will be subject to a 15% enterprise income tax from 2005 to 2007, and will be subject to a 7.5% enterprise income tax from 2005 and thus is exempted from enterprise income tax from 2005 to 2007, and will be subject to a 7.5% enterprise income tax from 2008 to 2010 and a 15% enterprise income tax threeafter as long as it continues to qualify as a "new or high-technology enterprise."